subgraph/sgos_handbook/04_everyday-usage_02_torbrowser.md

 * A security slider that lets users disable browser features that may pose security and privacy risks

-The Tor Browser runs inside a security sandbox, managed by Subgraph Oz.
+The Tor Browser runs inside a security sandbox, managed by Subgraph **Oz**.
 Web browsers represent some of the most complex software available.
 With complexity comes increased risk to security and privacy.
 This is what we call the `attack surface` of an application.
 Tor Browser is no different than other browsers in